w3c/did-wg/WorkMode/guiding_principles.md

 **Notes**

-* Any independent organization, group or individual can be a supporter, regardless of whether they are part of the Working Group, or members of the W3C.
+* Any independent organization, group, or individual can be a supporter, regardless of whether they are part of the Working Group, or a member of the W3C.
 Consortia or other standards organizations that represent many participants can thus fulfill this principle via their members.
 * This is orthogonal to implementations of the specifications, which are